-Withdrawing from cocaine dependence or addiction is pretty unpleasant.
+Withdrawing from cocaine dependence or addiction can be very unpleasant.
 Although it is not as physically dangerous to come off cocaine as it is to withdraw from alcohol, cocaine users can get very psychologically dependent on this drug.
 Quitting is definitely not as simple as just deciding not to use anymore and exerting a ton of willpower to never pick up again.

-Withdrawal symptoms include fatigue, depression, anxiety, mood swings and difficulty concentrating.
+Fatigue, depression, anxiety, mood swings and difficulty concentrating are among withdrawal symptoms.
 You may experience aches, pains, nausea or chills, and you will probably have intense cravings to go back to using cocaine.
 You’ll probably feel anxious and irritable.
 You may experience intense itching.
 In some people, withdrawing from cocaine can cause severe depression or suicidal thoughts.